conan-io/docs/developing_packages/workspaces.rst

     Workspace HelloA: Generated conanbuildinfo.txt

-Note that nothing was really installed in the local cache, all the dependencies are resolved locally:
+Note that nothing will really be installed in the local cache, all the dependencies are resolved locally:

 .. code-block:: bash

     $ conan search
     There are no packages

-Also, all the generated *conanbuildinfo.cmake* for each dependencies were installed to the *build* folder.
+Also, all the generated *conanbuildinfo.cmake* for each dependencies are installed in the *build* folder.
 You can inspect them to check that the paths they define for their dependencies, are user folders, not pointing to the local cache.

-As defined in the *conanws.yml*, a root *CMakeLists.txt* was generated for us.
+As defined in the *conanws.yml*, a root *CMakeLists.txt* is generated for us.
 We can use it to generate the super-project and build it:

 .. code-block:: bash